The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

-Having defined the properties that successfully executing our static analyses provides, we present next how we apply the static analyses in \approach (\defref{diodon-judgements}) and prove in \lemref{side-conditions-hold} that this application discharges the side conditions~$\omega$ (\cf \figref{side-conditions}).
+Having defined the properties that successfully executing our static analyses provides, we present next how we apply the static analyses in \approach (\defref{diodon-judgements-appendix}) and prove in \lemref{side-conditions-hold} that this application discharges the side conditions~$\omega$ (\cf \figref{side-conditions-appendix}).